andycroll/andycroll.com/_posts/2018/2018-02-18-avoid-writing-sql-when-using-activerelation.md

 ActiveRelation, which powers the searching and querying engine of ActiveRecord, is a powerful and flexible tool.

-## Instead of...
+## Instead of…

-...writing literal SQL strings with direct string interpolation inside an ActiveRelation `#where` method.
+…writing literal SQL strings with direct string interpolation inside an ActiveRelation `#where` method.

 ```ruby
 Person.where("name = #{ params[:name] } AND hidden_at IS NULL")
 ```

-## Or...
+## Or…

-...writing literal SQL strings and using the ‘array style’ to safely interpolate user input.
+…writing literal SQL strings and using the ‘array style’ to safely interpolate user input.

 ```ruby
 Person.where('name = ?
 AND hidden_at IS NULL', params[:name])
 ```

-## Use...
+## Use…

-...the ‘hash style’ syntax.
+…the ‘hash style’ syntax.

 ```ruby
 Person.where(name: params[:name], hidden_at: nil)